chrisdaid/rigmanager/README.md

 <b><i>(Work in progress)</i></b>
 <br>

+Project Description

+What problem this project solves

 The goal of this project is to be able to manage cryptocurrency mining systems and monitor hashrate in one single place.
-Currently, it is a paid feature for users of HiveOS to have multiple computers on one account, so users have two choices: pay Hive, or have multiple accounts (which is time consuming and clunky).
+Currently, it is a paid feature for users of HiveOS to have multiple computers on one account, so users have two choices: pay Hive, or create multiple accounts (which is time consuming and clunky to log in to each account).
 Additionally, users must visit another website to monitor the "real" hashrate, or rate at which they are mining as opposed to trusting what the miner says they are outputting.

 At first, only Ethermine and Flexpool will be supported, but as time goes on, more pools will be supported.